pyenv-win/pyenv-win/README.md

 ## Introduction

 The [pyenv][1] for python is a great tool, but it doesn't supports windowns platform directly, which was the same case in [rbenv][2] for ruby developers.
-After a bit of research and feedbacks from python developer loves to have such a feature for windows systems.
+After a bit of research and feedbacks from python developers, they loves to have such a feature for windows systems.

 I got inspired from the pyenv [issues][4] for windows support, personally I too use mac and linux with beautiful [pyenv][1], but in some companies they still use windows for there development.
 This library is to help windows users to manage multiple pythons.